hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 The tool only infers arguments and result types of exposed functions to generate object type schemas:

 - Argument type must be a struct with serializable properties.
-- Result type can be a scalar, slice or struct.
+- Result type can be a scalar, slice, or struct.

 #### Object Types